apache/beam/website/www/site/content/en/blog/go-sdk-release.md

 ### Known Issues

-DO NOT SUBMIT: include Known Issues w/ 2.33.0, and known features making 2.34.0 and 2.35.0  (side inputs, metrics queyrying, IOs, Direct Runner, Triggers, Test Stream,  Cross Language Transforms caveats)

-* Batteries not included.
+#### Batteries not included.
 * Current native transforms are undertested.
 * IOs may not be written to scale.
+* Go Direct Runner is incomplete and is not portable, prefer using the Python Portable runner, or Flink.
+  * Doesn't support side input windowing.
+[BEAM-13075](https://issues.apache.org/jira/browse/BEAM-13075)
+  * Doesn't serialize data, making it unlikely to catch coder issues [BEAM-6372](https://issues.apache.org/jira/browse/BEAM-6372)
+  * Can use other general improvements, and become portable [BEAM-11076](https://issues.apache.org/jira/browse/BEAM-11076)
+* Current Trigger API is under iteration and subject to change [BEAM-3304](https://issues.apache.org/jira/browse/BEAM-3304).
+  * API has a possible breaking change between 2.33.0 and 2.34.0, and may change again.
+* Support of the SDK on services, like Google Cloud Dataflow, remains at the service owner's discretion.
 * Need something?
   * File a ticket in the [Beam JIRA](https://issues.apache.org/jira/issues/?jql=project%20%3D%20BEAM%20AND%20component%20%3D%20sdk-go) and,
   * Email the dev@beam.apache.org list!

+#### Fixed in 2.34.0
+  * `top.SmallestPerKey` was broken [BEAM-12946](https://issues.apache.org/jira/browse/BEAM-12946)
+  * `beam.TryCrossLanguage` API didn't match non-Try version [BEAM-9918](https://issues.apache.org/jira/browse/BEAM-9918)
+    * This is a breaking change if one was calling `beam.TryCrossLanguage`

+#### Fixed in 2.35.0
-* Non-Global Window Side Inputs don't match (fixed in 2.35.0)
+  * Non-Global Window Side Inputs don't match (correctness bug) [BEAM-11087](https://issues.apache.org/jira/browse/BEAM-11087)
+    * Until 2.35.0 it's not recommended to use SideInputs that are not using the Global Window.
-* Side Inputs accumulate memory over large element count bundles (fixed in 2.35.0)
+  * Side Inputs using DoFns accumulate memory over bundles, causing OOMs [BEAM-13130](https://issues.apache.org/jira/browse/BEAM-13130)
-* Go Direct Runner is incomplete and is not portable.
-* Trigger API is under iteration and subject to change.
-* Support of the SDK on services, like Google Cloud Dataflow, remains at the service owner's discretion.

 ## Roadmap